Shopify vs WooCommerce - The E-commerce Store Platforms Comparison

 We have the following in-built Shopify sales features available:

-In the case of WooCommerce, there are less in-built options.
+In the case of WooCommerce, there are fewer in-built options.
 It offers, though, for example, the likes of:

 Most of the options are, however, available only via paid extensions.